 ‘The Irresistible Blueberry Bakeshop and Cafe’ by Mary Simses

 Have you read any of these books?
 Do you enjoy reading “light” fiction?
-How do you get yourself out of a reading slump?
+What do you read to get yourself out of a reading slump?

 Let me know all your thoughts in the comments below 🙂